Wilmington, NC Workers' Compensation Benefits Attorney

 When you have been injured performing your work duties, you do not have to prove that your employer or co-worker was negligent in order to pursue workers' compensation benefits.

-Our Wilmington workers' compensation rights attorneys are committed to helping employees across a wide range of industries - from agricultural to automotive - collect benefits for:
+Our North Carolina workers' compensation rights attorneys are committed to helping employees across a wide range of industries - from agricultural to automotive to maintenance to clerical - collect benefits for:

 - Medical expenses